Your Cinderella moment! Make your wedding shoes more comfortable.

 Check your shoe closet and look for the shoe that you reach for the most, the one that you can stand wearing over a long period of time, the one that also gives you that extra “oomph” feeling; WHAT DOES IT LOOK LIKE?

-Based on your fave pair of shoes, you can build from there and search for a shoe that is somehow similar in construction and comfort but has a bridal style.
+Based on your fave pair of shoes, you can build from there and search for a somehow similar shoe in construction and comfort but has a bridal style.

 1. Walk the runway at home